project-codeflare/codeflare-sdk/docs/cluster-configuration.md

     max_cpus=1, # Default 1
     min_memory=2, # Default 2
     max_memory=2, # Default 2
+    num_gpus=0, # Default 0
-    mcad=True, # Default True
+    appwrapper=True, # Default True
     image="quay.io/project-codeflare/ray:latest-py39-cu118", # Mandatory Field
     machine_types=["m5.xlarge", "g4dn.xlarge"],
     labels={"exampleLabel": "example", "secondLabel": "example"}, ))
 ```

-Upon creating a cluster configuration with `mcad=True` an appwrapper will be created featuring the Ray Cluster and any Routes, Ingresses or Secrets that are needed to be created along side it.<br>
+Upon creating a cluster configuration with `appwrapper=True` an appwrapper will be created featuring the Ray Cluster and any Routes, Ingresses or Secrets that are needed to be created along side it.<br>
 From there a user can call `cluster.up()` and `cluster.down()` to create and remove the appwrapper thus creating and removing the Ray Cluster.

-In cases where `mcad=False` a yaml file will be created with the individual Ray Cluster, Route/Ingress and Secret included.<br>
+In cases where `appwrapper=False` a yaml file will be created with the individual Ray Cluster, Route/Ingress and Secret included.<br>
 The Ray Cluster and service will be created by KubeRay directly and the other components will be individually created.

 The `labels={"exampleLabel": "example"}` parameter can be used to apply additional labels to the RayCluster resource.